 $1 Million Term Life Insurance Cost by Term Length

 Term length refers to the duration your life insurance policy will remain active, typically ranging from 10 to 30 years.
-The term length you choose impacts your premium costs significantly.
+The term length you choose impacts the premium of a million dollar term life insurance significantly.

 Generally, shorter terms, like a 10-year policy, will have lower monthly premiums.
 The insurer takes on less long-term risk, as the odds of your beneficiaries filing a claim are statistically lower within a shorter time frame.